department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/conversation-guide.md

 - Can you please describe how this was communicated to you and how you understood the impact to you and your benefits?
 - Before you completed enrollment, were you aware of Priority Groups or copays as part of the health care benefits package?
 - [if yes] Can you tell me more about what you knew before you applied and how you learned that information?
-- Since you have been using your benefits, what do you now know about Priority Groups and the impact it has on you and health care benefits?
+- Since you have been using your benefits, what have you learned about Priority Groups and the impact it has on you and health care benefits that you wish you knew during the application?

 ### Things to watch for: